Cutty Sark: Construction

 It is probable that few, if any, merchant sailing vessels had a prismatic coefficient of less than 0.57.)
 (Note: An alternative prismatic coefficient calculation for Cutty Sark is given as 0.627 based on a survey of the ship afloat in 1937.)
 After water-line length, the prismatic coefficient is the next most important determinant of potential hull speed.
 Unladen, or with a cargo of low density, ballast was required for stability.
 For example, when she was loaded with wool, 200 tons of ballast was carried.
 The largest wool cargo she ever carried was 900 tons' weight (the total of ballast and cargo of 1,100 tons is consistent with the estimated deadweight cargo capacity of 1,135 tons at 20-foot draught).
 The largest tea cargo carried was 615 tons' weight.
 Conversely, a dense cargo allowed full use of the deadweight capacity: if loaded with coal, she would usually carry 1,100 tons.

 Broadly, the parts of the ship visible above the waterline were constructed from East India teak, while American rock elm was used for the ship's bottom.
 The stem, 15 × 15 in, and sternpost, 16.5 × 15 in, were of teak while the rudder was of English oak.
 The keel was replaced in the 1920s with one constructed from 15 in pitch pine.
-The deck was made of 3.5 in thick teak while the 'tween deck was 3 in yellow pine.
+The deck was made of 3.5 in teak while the 'tween deck was 3 in yellow pine.
 The keel, 16.5 × 15 in, had on either side a garboard strake, 11 × 12 in, and then 6 in planking decreasing to 4.75 in at one-fifth the depth of the hold.
 Teak planking began at approximately the level of the bilge stringer.
 The hull was covered by Muntz metal sheeting up to the 18 ft depth mark, and all the external timbers were secured by Muntz metal bolts to the internal iron frame.
 The wrought-iron frame was an innovation first experimented with in shipbuilding in the 1840s, and was the standard building method for tea clippers by the middle of the 1860s.
 It consisted of frames (vertical), beams (horizontal) and cross bracing (diagonal members).

 The diagonally-braced iron frame made for a strong, rigid ship; diagonal members prevent racking (shearing, where frame rectangles become parallelograms).
 Less working and leaking of the hull meant less crew time spent pumping, allowing more time to be spent on changes of sail.
 The wrought-iron-framed hull also took up less cargo space than an all-wood hull would have done.
 The Muntz metal sheeting reduced fouling of Cutty Sarks hull; with a cleaner hull, she could sail faster.